Formal Eton suits and collars were a style which lasted for about a century in England and were also commonly worn in America. And offshoot

 for an additional half century when the formal Eton suit had disapperared--except of course at Eton College.

-Eton College is one of the best known schools in the world.
+Eton School is one of the best known schools in the world.
 Americans think of colleges as small universities.
 Colleges in most of the rest

 of the world are secondary schools, as is Eton College, albeit a prestigious one.
 Eton College